Student Guide (including terms & conditions)

 C. Training safety: We take safety seriously, and at the start of each course your trainer will outline all relevant safety considerations during your training with us.

 D. Your feedback: At the end of your course you will be invited to provide us with feedback on your training experience.
 Please let us know everything we did well and – most importantly – what things can be improved.
-Student feedback is major contributor to our continuous improvement processes.
+Student feedback is a major contributor to our continuous improvement processes.

 ‘Assessment’ is the process of collecting evidence and making judgements on whether a competency has been achieved.
 To be assessed as competent, you must provide sufficient evidence which demonstrates that you have the essential knowledge and skills to successfully complete the relevant unit to the required standard.